The 20 Most Fun Colleges In America

-Between exams, papers, and hours of studying, college can seem like all work and no play.

-But for many, it also means freeflowing alcohol and seemingly endless parties — and can end up being the best four years of your life.
+Higher education is certainly an opportunity to study and learn, but college can also be the most fun four years in someone’s life.
+There’s good reason for this — college is a time of seemingly endless parties, a constant supply of alcohol, and cherished sports teams to cheer on with fellow students.

-We looked at 12 categories from The Princeton Review’s 2015 college rankings to find the most fun colleges in the country, combining the rankings to determine which schools were the most fun overall.
-Based on our results, the typical “fun” school, is a large public university with a strong Greek system and competitive athletics.
+In order to find the most fun colleges in the country, we looked at 12 categories from The Princeton Review’s 2015 college rankings, combining the rankings to determine the most overall fun schools in the country.

 Click here to read our complete methodology.